 Fortunately, we can confidently claim that technology now has an answer to address the challenges faced by the global eCommerce industry: blockchain.
 The ability of this technology to track, authenticate, improve security and execution of contracts, guarantee the transaction of data and information, and deliver other things make it a perfect tool to apply across the entire value chain.

 Recently, a number of well-known eCommerce companies, including Amazon, have been actively exploring the use cases of blockchain in the industry.
-We’ve already seen some projects being done; for example, shortly after announcing a managed blockchain service in late 2018, Amazon had opened this service for everyone in May this year.
+We’ve already seen some projects being done; for example, shortly after announcing a managed blockchain service in late 2018, Amazon announced its general availability for everyone in April 2019.

 The service is called Amazon Managed Blockchain (no surprises here), and it “makes it possible to build applications where multiple parties can execute transactions without the need for a trusted, central authority.”